daniirsyad/MyWebMikrotikHotspot/readme.txt

+# Descripion
-This is my own login page wichis i customized this page from originally file..
+This is my own page that i customized from default page of Hotspot Mikrotik

-files that i customized is Login.html, Rlogin.html, Status.html, Redirect.html, and more...

-Sorry for bad language... :D
+## File that i edited
+1. rlogin.html
+2. login.html
+3. status.html
+4. redirect.html

+### Best Regard
+Daanii